-” Metamodernism also suggests taking the Goal, something that lies behind systems and religions, as a constant, but the constant as a method of achieving which a person must find independently.
+Metamodernism also suggests taking the Goal, something that lies behind systems and religions, as a constant, but the constant as a method of achieving which a person must find independently.
 This is the principle of individuality, sensitive aristocracy, creative morality, as an individual revelation.
-The way of achieving the Goal is also proposed (the goal is to individual sacred growth, achievement, and comprehension of the Pure Actuality) or, at least, the road to it – going beyond the notions of “good and evil”, going out of the judgement, that the Dutch philosophers “Notes on metamodernism” were dubbed oscillation-oscillation.
+The way of achieving the Goal is also proposed (the Goal is to own sacred growth, achievement, and comprehension of the pure actuality) or, at least, the road to it – going beyond the notions of “good and evil,” going out of the judgment, that the Dutch philosophers “Notes on metamodernism” were dubbed oscillation-oscillation.
 The idea of sensitive aristocracy is about the sacred beginning behind the systems and religions, proclaiming a new era from the Post to the Meta.” – Arthur Sopin

 “What the really great artists do is they’re entirely themselves.
 They’re entirely themselves, they’ve got their own vision, they have their own way of fracturing reality, and if it’s authentic and true, you will feel it in your nerve endings.”

 ― David Foster Wallace

 “What strikes me is the fact that in our society, art has become something which is related only to objects and not to individuals, or to life.
 That art is something which is specialized or which is done by experts who are artists.
 But couldn’t everyone’s life become a work of art?
 Why should the lamp or the house be an art object, but not our life?”